Handbook: Safety and Respect

-The NYC DOE and LaGuardia Arts are committed to maintaining a safe and supportive learning environment that is free from harassment, intimidation and/or bullying and from discrimination based on actual or perceived race, color, citizenship/immigration status, religion, creed, national origin, disability, ethnicity, gender, gender identity, gender expression, sexual orientation, or weight.
+The NYC DOE and LaGuardia Arts are committed to maintaining a safe and supportive learning environment that is free from harassment, intimidation and/or bullying.
+We do not tolerate and form of discrimination based on actual or perceived race, color, citizenship/immigration status, religion, creed, national origin, disability, ethnicity, gender, gender identity, gender expression, sexual orientation, or weight.

 Our "Respect For All Liaisons" are Ms. Contreras, Mr. Pappas, and Mr. Vogel.
-Reports by students or staff members of student-on-student discrimination, harassment, intimidation and/or bullying can be made to the RFA Liaison.
+Reports of student-on-student discrimination, harassment, intimidation and/or bullying can be made to a RFA Liaison.

 Any student who believes that they have been the victim of discrimination, harassment, intimidation and/or bullying by another student should report the incident to the RFA liaison or to any other school employee.
 Students who witness or have information may also report the incident.

 Students may make a verbal or written complaint.
 Students may also contact the Office of School and Youth Development (OSYD) by e-mailing the report to RespectforAll@schools.nyc.gov.
 This is done when a student feels uncomfortable making a report to a school staff member.

 Parents may report student-to-student discrimination, harassment, intimidation, and/or bullying verbally or in writing to the principal, the RFA liaison, or by e-mailing RespectforAll@schools.nyc.gov.
 Such reports must be handled pursuant to the procedures in Chancellor’s Regulation A-832.